Image file formats

 The most futuristic image format with reasonable support, i.e. 90%+ of browsers.
 It will even work in Microsoft Edge in the next version, supposedly.
 It was briefly going to be in Microsoft Edge, but they seem to have changed their minds.
 Like WebP, many non-browser apps are no good at AVIF, so some websites fail to render AVIF thumbnails; but that won’t stop me from using it.
 I’m not being paid to work around the deficiencies of other people’s software.

-AFter much experimentation I an switching the etching and engraving artwork on this blog to AVIF; it looks much nicer and a much smaller filesize.
+After much experimentation I am switching the etching and engraving artwork on this blog to AVIF; it looks much nicer and a much smaller file size.

 3 JPEG2000